Who in the sky

 Argentine Tomás Saraceno, world-renowned for his spectacular works, has created a complex mega-installation - unique to Planetarium.
 With COSMIC THREADS, he invites the audience to reflect on the mysteries of the universe and human responsibility for the future of our shared planet.
 The installation stretches the full height of the Stair Gallery at 25 metres and the full length of 42 metres.
 The mega installation captures light in a complex network of threads where planets and air pockets float like galaxies - a visual metaphor for the connections between cosmic and earthly structures.

-Mette Broksø Thygesen, CEO of Planetarium, says about the collaboration:
+Mette Broksø Thygesen, CEO of Planetarium, states about the collaboration:

 ‘We are deeply grateful and excited about Tomás Saraceno's unique work.
 As you move through the installation, which stretches to an impressive height and width, you constantly discover new details and perspectives, thanks to the many levels of the Stair Gallery.
 Three years ago, we set out to find an artist who could unite science and art and create a work that would put the Copenhagen Planetarium on the world map.
 With COSMIC THREADS, Saraceno has created a masterpiece that not only unites science, art and technology, but also inspires us to reflect on our own role in the universe and the future of the planet.’